Drug addiction in Jammu and Kashmir: Substance abused

 On the basis of a study of 189 out-patients dealing with drug abuse, all of whom were registered at the Hospital for Psychiatric Diseases in Srinagar, the most commonly abused substance among them was cannabis, followed by heroin.
 It was observed that cannabis users had the longest duration of drug use but exhibited the lowest rate of drug dependence (29.9%) and the lowest rate of multiple drug abuse (6.1%).
 On the other hand, heroin users had the highest rate of drug dependence (88.8%) and the highest rate of multiple drug abuse (83.4%).
 Doctors express concern over the prevalence of heroin users, stating that the level of addiction it induces is alarming.
 According to Dr. Rather, when compared to cannabis or medicinal opioids, heroin's addictive nature surpasses them significantly.
 Users attempting to quit heroin often endure severe withdrawal symptoms, including physical pain, aches, and restlessness.

+Psychiatrists and other experts have noted use of other abused substances such as brown sugar, SP tablets, Anxit, Alprax, as well as inhalants such as Fevicol, thinner, shoe polish, and varnish.